Turbulence and dust fragility in protoplanetary discs: Data Availability

 Dust transport is described by an advection-diffusion equation \citep{2010A&A...513A..79B}

 where $\Sigma_d^{i}$ is the dust surface density of species $i$, $v_{R,d}^{i}$ and $D_d^{i}$ are the radial advection velocity and dust diffusivity of species $i$, respectively.
-The cumulative dust surface density integrating over the dust species is related to the gas surface density (Equation \ref{eq:sigma_gas}) by the dust-to-gas mass ratio $\Sigma_d(R) = \epsilon(R) \Sigma_g(R)$.
-Dust diffusivity describes the turbulence mixing for dust, specifically for the radial direction here, by
+The cumulative dust surface density integrating over the dust species $\Sigma_d(R)$ is related to the gas surface density (Equation \ref{eq:sigma_gas}) by the dust-to-gas mass ratio $\epsilon(R)= \Sigma_d(R) / \Sigma_g(R)$.
+Dust diffusivity describes the turbulent mixing for dust, specifically for the radial direction here, by

-where $\delta_\mathrm{rad}$ is the radial turbulence mixing, and it takes the value of gas turbulence $\alpha$ by default.
+where $\delta_\mathrm{rad}$ is the radial turbulent mixing parameter, and it takes the value of gas turbulence $\alpha$ by default.

-Dust orbiting central stars follows Keplerian motion in vacuum, while gas follows sub-Keplerian motion due to the presence of an outward pressure.
+Dust orbiting central stars follows Keplerian motion in vacuum, while gas follows sub-Keplerian motion due to the presence of a negative radial pressure gradient.
 The drag force between gas and dust reduces their velocity difference and contributes to the dust radial drift velocity as

 where $v_g$ is the gas radial velocity from diffusion (Equation \ref{eq:v_gas}).
 In addition to the gas drag, loss of angular momentum--arising from the ``headwind'' felt by dust from slower-moving gas--induces another radial velocity component